-One of the more fun game modes in GTA Online is the Survival mode.
+One of the more fun game modes in GTA Online is Survival mode.
 I seriously can't get tired of it.
-The only thing that could possibly make it better would be adding zombies, but shooting armies of methheads, rednecks, and police are satisfying.
-One of the things that makes Survival special is the camaraderie between four players as you ban together to fight off wave after wave of enemies.
+The only thing that could possibly make it better would be adding zombies, but shooting armies of enemies is just as satisfying.
+One of the things that makes Survival special is the camaraderie between four players as you band together to fight off wave after wave of gunmen.
 It's a rare time when no one is killing each other.
-Something that doesn't come often.
-You develop a strategy in your head about how you're going to help your team succeed and at the same time how you'll live to see the conclusion and get that $20,000.
-(Well as of Patch 1.15 it's now $30,000, not sure for how long though.)
+You develop a strategy in your head about how you're going to help your team succeed, and at the same time how you'll live to see the conclusion and get that $30,000.

-Each Survival mode comes with it's own key area where going solo becomes much more doable.
-However it's not entirely foolproof or make you invincible to gunfire.
+Each Survival mode comes with its own key area where going solo becomes much more doable.
+However, it's not entirely foolproof or makes you invincible to gunfire.
 These strategies can also be used in a Co-op game (more on that later).
-Even in Co-op four can be a crowd since certain areas seem to be conceived with a lower number of players in mind.
-In most Survival "maps" two players seem like the magic number.
-Anymore than two and you might be that guy who gets himself killed trying to find a good position.
-Or worse of all that one player that acts like a tag-along trying to butt-in at any spot you chose first.
-Four players can definitely be a crowd sometimes, but hopefully you can utilize my strategies in a co-op game.
+Even in Co-op, four can be a crowd since certain areas seem to be conceived with a lower number of players in mind.
+In most Survival maps, two players seem to be the magic number.
+Any more than two and you might be that guy who gets himself killed trying to find a good position, or worst of all, that one player that acts like a tag-along trying to butt-in at any spot you chose first.
+Though this will be focused on solo play, hopefully you can utilize my strategies in a Co-op situation too.

 Helpful Tips and Things You Will Need

 I know this sounds like a Scout Master’s advice before you go on a camping trip, but it’s very important to do this before tackling a Survival.
 If you didn’t know already you can hold down the Back/Select button and bring up the User Interface (UI).

 - P’s and Q’s = 5% health recovery

 - Meteorite = 10% health recovery